CITY of ALBUQUERQUE

 The public shall be encouraged to participate in the city budget review and adoption process.
 The Council and the Mayor are encouraged to discuss budget and budget-related policy issues at community forums.
 Whenever the Mayor expends public funds to inform the public about his proposed budget or budget-related programs, the Council shall be invited to participate in such forum.
 The Mayor shall extend the invitation to the City Council through the President of the Council.]

 (B) Each year [the Mayor, or their appointed representative, shall hold budget hearings with each City department to discuss the preparation of the budget for the next fiscal year.
-Council staff shall be in attendance at all budget hearings.] [between the first day of December and the first City Council meeting in January, the Mayor, or his appointed representative, shall hold a series of meetings, not less than two in number, with the City Council to discuss the preparation of the budget for the next fiscal year.]
+Council Services staff shall be invited to attend all budget hearings.]
+[B]etween the first day of December and the first City Council meeting in January, the Mayor, or his appointed representative, shall hold a series of meetings, not less than two in number, with the [Council Services department] [City Council] to discuss the preparation of the budget for the next fiscal year.

-(C) [During] [Throughout the preparation of the proposed City Budget [by] the Mayor[,he] shall furnish any requested information on departmental requests to the staff of the City Council and shall cooperate with City Council staff so that it may monitor the budget process and prepare preliminary analyses and other information for the City Council.
+(C) [During] [Throughout] the preparation of the proposed City Budget [by] the Mayor[,he] shall furnish any requested information on departmental requests to the staff of the City Council and shall cooperate with City Council staff so that it may monitor the budget process and prepare preliminary analyses and other information for the City Council, [to the extent that it does not impede the Mayor’s Budget Staff from compiling the proposed budget by the deadline.
+All answers that are not provided during the preparation will be provided as soon as practicable, but no more than five (5) business days, after the proposed budget has been submitted.]

 (D) The Mayor shall propose an operating budget to the Council no later than April 1 of each year [and such proposal shall be made available to the general public in an effort to encourage public awareness and citizen involvement in the budget process].

-(E) Employee Compensation Adjustments (Non-Bargaining Employees): For non-bargaining employees, salary adjustments shall be evaluated each year based on inflation measures, budget limits, compensation studies, and other city priorities.
-The Administration shall separate adjustments meant to address the cost of living from other types of pay adjustments.
+(E) Appropriations for Regular Employee COLA and Wage Adjustments: COLA and wage adjustments shall be evaluated each year based on inflation measures, budget limits, compensation studies, and other City priorities, subject to negotiations.
+The Administration shall separate COLA adjustments from other types of wage adjustments.

-(1) Each year, the Administration shall determine a COLA based on standard inflation measures by the City Economist with recommendations from the Consumer Price Index Urban (CPIU) and other economic partners.
-COLAs shall not exceed what is needed to match inflation.
+(1) Each year, the Administration shall determine a COLA based on the Consumer Price Index Urban (CPIU) ended for the most recent calendar year.
+COLAs may be less than but shall not exceed the CPIU.

-(2) If a proposed salary adjustment is below the inflation or COLA standard, the Administration shall explain why it does not fully cover the cost of living.
+(2) If a proposed COLA is below the CPIU, the Administration shall explain why it does not fully cover the increase in cost of living.

-(3) Any salary above the identified COLA amount shall be considered a salary raise.
+(3) Any wage adjustment above the identified COLA amount shall be considered a wage increase.

 (1) The Mayor's budget message;

-(2) An annual appropriation resolution recommended by the Mayor [, presented alphabetically by Fund and Program Strategy];
+(2) An annual appropriation resolution recommended by the Mayor;

 [(5) A financial plan in comparable form for the fiscal year commencing on July 1 of the year in which the budget proposal is submitted.
 Except as otherwise provided by § 2-11-11, the Non-Capital Project Financial Plan for the ensuing fiscal year shall include:]